 Thus, procurement leaders must be able to separate fiction from fact and work with proper facts, data, analysis and justification.
 This also includes risk management.

-As per Hackett’s world-class report above, this includes embracing digital transformation and leveraging analytics-based decision making.
+This includes embracing digital transformation and leveraging analytics-based decision making.

 #5.
 Expanding Horisons

 Procurement leaders must be able to look beyond the traditional and source for innovation.

 Therefore this means – getting out of old comfort zones, working with suppliers and entrepreneurs to find innovation.
 Tapping into supplier innovation in a collaborative manner.